Steve Keim

-Steve Keim (born September 8, 1972) is an American football executive and former player who spent over two decades as an executive with the Arizona Cardinals of the National Football League (NFL).
+Steve Keim (born September 8, 1972) is an American football executive and former player.
+He is currently the general manager of the sports agency Klutch Sports Group, whose agents represent professional athletes in contract negotiations.
+He spent over two decades as an executive with the Arizona Cardinals of the National Football League (NFL), most notably as their general manager from 2013-2022.
 He played college football as an offensive guard at NC State and was briefly a member of the NFL's Miami Dolphins and CFL in the mid-1990s.

-After failing to catch on as a player, Keim became a regional scout with the Cardinals in 1999.
-After being promoted several times, he was eventually named the team's general manager in 2013 and held that role until he stepped down in 2022 for health reasons.
+After failing to find success as professional football player, Keim became a regional scout with the Cardinals in 1999.
+After being promoted several times, he was eventually named the team's general manager in 2013, a role he held through the conclusion of the 2022 season.
+Citing health concerns, Keim resigned from the Cardinals in January 2023.

 Playing career

 College

 Keim played for NC State, where he started 36 consecutive games at left guard.
 He was a two-time all-Atlantic Coast Conference selection and was named the conference's offensive freshman of the year in 1991.
 During Keim's senior year, he was named captain and the N.C.
 State offensive line MVP.
 He subsequently earned a degree in Business Management.